Exploring the role of accretion disk geometry in shaping black hole shadows: Radiation Flux Formulas

 For the classical thin disk with Keplerian angular velocity $\Omega = \Omega_{\rm K}$, this reduces to

 which leads to the radiative flux per unit surface area:

 which is the standard result derived in Ref.~\cite{Shakura:1972te}.

-For slim disks or ADAF, Eq.~\eqref{eq:AppB_F_thin} is no longer valid, since a significant fraction-or even the majority-of the dissipated energy $Q^{+}$ is transported inward by advective processes.
+For slim disks or ADAF, Eq.~\eqref{eq:AppB_F_thin} is no longer valid, since a significant fraction---or even the majority---of the dissipated energy $Q^{+}$ is transported inward by advective processes.
 Moreover, the orbital motion is no longer strictly Keplerian.
 To simplify our analysis, we adopt the following approximation for optically thick disks:

-we adopt Eq.~\eqref{eq:AppB_nuSigma} as an approximation for $\nu \Sigma$ in the main text.
+and we adopt Eq.~\eqref{eq:AppB_nuSigma} as an approximation for $\nu \Sigma$ in the main text.
 Here, we assume that viscous dissipation is the sole source of energy in the flow.
-For optically thin disks, the relevant quantity is the dissipated energy per unit volume: